Print Friendly

 Inherent possession (-Vl)

 A certain class of K’iche’ nouns may take an additional /-Vl/ suffix.
 This is known as inherent possession and marks a part-whole relationship between possessor and possessed object/person.
-For example, the semantic difference between nub’aq and nub’aqil, both of which would be glossed as “my bone” in English, concerns inherent possession: The former references bones that are not part of the possessor’s body, chicken bones used to make soup for example; the latter, in contrast, references the possessor’s own body.
+For example, there is a semantic difference between nub’aq and nub’aqil.
+The former references bones that are not part of the possessor’s body, chicken bones used to make soup, for example.
+The latter, in contrast, means “my body” which references the possessor’s own body.
 Some nouns take only inherent possession markers (wife, husband), others may take both (bone, house).
 The large majority of nouns do not take inherent possession markers, however.
-A few nouns take irregular possessed forms such as house (ja when not possessed, -ochoch when possessed.)
+A few nouns take irregular possessed forms such as house (ja when not possessed, -ochoch when possessed).

 Preconsonantal b’aq ‘bone’ Prevocalic ixoq ‘woman’ o’ch ‘house’

-nu-b’aq-il my bone( as part of my body) w-ixoq-il my wife w-o’ch my house
+nu-b’aq-il my body w-ixoq-il my wife w-o’ch my house

-a-b’aq-il your bone aw-ixoq-il your wife aw-o’ch your house
+a-b’aq-il your body aw-ixoq-il your wife aw-o’ch your house

-b’aq-il la your bone (formal) ixoq-il la your wife (formal) o’ch la your house (formal)
+b’aq-il la your body (formal) ixoq-il la your wife (formal) o’ch la your house (formal)

-qa-b’aqi-il our bone q-ixoq-il our wife q-o’ch our house
+qa-b’aqi-il our body q-ixoq-il our wife q-o’ch our house

-b’aq-il alaq your (pl. formal) bone ixoq-il alaq your wife (pl. formal) o’ch alaq your house (pl. formal)
+b’aq-il alaq your body (pl. formal) ixoq-il alaq your wife (pl. formal) o’ch alaq your house (pl. formal)

 ki-b’aq-il